dlccyes/CollegeNotes/docs/OtherNotes/MacOS.md

 download -> unzip -> right click on the app -> open -> set your keyboard shortcuts

+You can also just `git clone` or download the zip from the github repo and you'll find a `.app` inside.
+Simply drag it to `/Applications/` and open it.

-your cursor will appear right at the middle of the corresponding display after triggering the shortcut key
+Your cursor will appear right at the middle of the corresponding display after triggering the shortcut key.

 ### use normal scrolling direction